ninjudd/drip/README.md

 cake, jark), Drip does not use a persistent JVM.
 There are many pitfalls to using a persistent JVM, which we discovered while working on the cake build tool for Clojure.
-The main problem is that the state of the persistent JVM gets dirty over time, producing strange errors and requiring liberal use `cake kill` whenever any error is encountered, *just in case* dirty state is the cause.
+The main problem is that the state of the persistent JVM gets dirty over time, producing strange errors and requiring liberal use of `cake kill` whenever any error is encountered, *just in case* dirty state is the cause.

 Instead of going down this perilous road again, Drip uses a different